johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Otherwise, set _nameValueInput_ to the result of consuming the remainder of the unparsed-attributes.

-    1. Let _name_ be null.

-    1. Let _value_ be the empty string.

-    1. If _nameValueInput_ contains a %x3D ("=") character, set _name_ to the characters
-        up to, but not including, the first %x3D ("=") character, and _value_ to the characters after the first %x3D ("=") character.

-    1. Otherwise, set _name_ to _nameValueInput_.

-    1. Remove any leading or trailing WSP characters from _name_ and _value_.

-    1. If _value_ is longer than 1024 octets, continue.

-    1. Process _name_ and _value_ according to the
-        requirements in the following subsections.
-(Notice that attributes with unrecognized _name_ are ignored.)

-1. Return _cookieAttributes_.

-When the user agent finishes parsing the set-cookie-string, the user agent is said to "receive a cookie" from the request-uri with name cookie-name, value cookie-value, and attributes cookie-attribute-list.
-(See {{storage-model}}
-for additional requirements triggered by receiving a cookie.)

-### The Expires Attribute

-If the attribute-name case-insensitively matches the string "Expires", the user agent MUST process the cookie-av as follows.

-1. Let the expiry-time be the result of parsing the attribute-value as cookie-date (see {{cookie-date}}).

-2. If the attribute-value failed to parse as a cookie date, ignore the cookie-av.

-3. Let cookie-age-limit be the maximum age of the cookie (which SHOULD be 400 days in the future or sooner, see {{attribute-expires}}).

-4. If the expiry-time is more than cookie-age-limit, the user agent MUST set the expiry time to cookie-age-limit in seconds.

-5. If the expiry-time is earlier than the earliest date the user agent can represent, the user agent MAY replace the expiry-time with the earliest representable date.

-6. Append an attribute to the cookie-attribute-list with an attribute-name of Expires and an attribute-value of expiry-time.

-### The Max-Age Attribute

-If the attribute-name case-insensitively matches the string "Max-Age", the user agent MUST process the cookie-av as follows.

-1. If the attribute-value is empty, ignore the cookie-av.

-2. If the first character of the attribute-value is neither a DIGIT, nor a "-" character followed by a DIGIT, ignore the cookie-av.

-3. If the remainder of attribute-value contains a non-DIGIT character, ignore the cookie-av.

-4. Let delta-seconds be the attribute-value converted to a base 10 integer.

-5. Let cookie-age-limit be the maximum age of the cookie (which SHOULD be 400 days or less, see {{attribute-max-age}}).

-6. Set delta-seconds to the smaller of its present value and cookie-age-limit.

-7. If delta-seconds is less than or equal to zero (0), let expiry-time be the earliest representable date and time.
-Otherwise, let the expiry-time be the current date and time plus delta-seconds seconds.

-8. Append an attribute to the cookie-attribute-list with an attribute-name of Max-Age and an attribute-value of expiry-time.

-### The Domain Attribute

-If the attribute-name case-insensitively matches the string "Domain", the user agent MUST process the cookie-av as follows.

-1. Let cookie-domain be the attribute-value.

-2. If cookie-domain starts with %x2E ("."), let cookie-domain be cookie-domain without its leading %x2E (".").

-3. Convert the cookie-domain to lower case.

-4. Append an attribute to the cookie-attribute-list with an attribute-name of Domain and an attribute-value of cookie-domain.

-### The Path Attribute

-If the attribute-name case-insensitively matches the string "Path", the user agent MUST process the cookie-av as follows.

-1. If the attribute-value is empty or if the first character of the attribute-value is not %x2F ("/"):

-    1. Let cookie-path be the default-path.
+    1. Let _attributeName_ be null.

+    1. Let _attributeValue_ be the empty string.

+    1. If _nameValueInput_ contains a %x3D ("=") character, set _attributeName_ to the characters
+        up to, but not including, the first %x3D ("=") character, and _attributeValue_ to the characters after the first %x3D ("=") character.

+    1. Otherwise, set _attributeName_ to _nameValueInput_.

+    1. Remove any leading or trailing WSP characters from _attributeName_ and _attributeValue_.

+    1. If _attributeValue_ is longer than 1024 octets, continue.

+    1. If _attributeName_ case-insensitively matches the string "Expires":

+        1. If _maxAgeSeen_ is true, continue.

+        1. Let _expiryTime_ be the result of parsing _attributeValue_ as cookie-date (see {{cookie-date}}).

+        1. If _attributeValue_ failed to parse as a cookie date, continue.

+        1. Let _cookieAgeLimit_ be the maximum age of the cookie (which SHOULD be 400 days in the future or sooner (see {{cookie-policy}})).

+        1. If _expiryTime_ is greater than _cookieAgeLimit_, then set _expiryTime_
+            to _cookieAgeLimit_.

+        1. If _expiryTime_ is earlier than the earliest date the user agent can represent, the user agent MAY replace _expiryTime_ with the earliest representable date.

+        1. Set _cookie_'s expiry-time to _expiryTime_.

+    1. If _attributeName_ case-insensitively matches the string "Max-Age":

+      1. If _attributeValue_ is empty, continue.

+      1. If the first character of _attributeValue_ is neither a DIGIT, nor a "-" character followed by a DIGIT, continue.

+      1. If the remainder of _attributeValue_ contains a non-DIGIT character, continue.

+      1. Let _deltaSeconds_ be _attributeValue_ converted to a base 10 integer.

+      1. Let _cookieAgeLimit_ be the maximum age of the cookie in seconds (which SHOULD be 400 or less (see {{cookie-policy}})).

+      1. Set _deltaSeconds_ to the smaller of its present value and _cookieAgeLimit_.

+      1. If _deltaSeconds_ is less than or equal to zero (0), let _expiryTime_ be the earliest representable date and time.
+Otherwise, let _expiryTime_ be the current date and time plus _deltaSeconds_ seconds.

+      1. Set _cookie_'s expiry-time to _expiryTime_.

+      1. Set _maxAgeSeen_ to true.

+    1. If _attributeName_ case-insensitively matches the string "Domain":

+      1. If _attributeValue_ starts with %x2E ("."), set _attributeValue_ to be _attributeValue_
+          without its leading %x2E (".").

+      1. Convert _attributeValue_ to lower case.

+      1. Set _cookie_'s domain to _attributeValue_.

+    1. If _attributeName_ case-insensitively matches the string "Path":

+      1. If _attributeValue_ is empty or if the first character of _attributeValue_ is not %x2F ("/"):

+          TODO: Pass the right parameters to the "default-path" algorithm here

+          1. Set _cookie_'s path to the default-path.

           Otherwise:

-    1. Let cookie-path be the attribute-value.

-2. Append an attribute to the cookie-attribute-list with an attribute-name of Path and an attribute-value of cookie-path.

-### The Secure Attribute

-If the attribute-name case-insensitively matches the string "Secure", the user agent MUST append an attribute to the cookie-attribute-list with an attribute-name of Secure and an empty attribute-value.

-### The HttpOnly Attribute

-If the attribute-name case-insensitively matches the string "HttpOnly", the user agent MUST append an attribute to the cookie-attribute-list with an attribute-name of HttpOnly and an empty attribute-value.

-### The SameSite Attribute
+          1. Set _cookie_'s path to _attributeValue_.

+    1. If _attributeName_ case-insensitively matches the string "Secure":

+      1. Set _cookie_'s secure to true.

+    1. If _attributeName_ case-insensitively matches the string "HttpOnly":

+      1. Set _cookie_'s http-only to true.

-If the attribute-name case-insensitively matches the string "SameSite", the user agent MUST process the cookie-av as follows:
+    1. If _attributeName_ case-insensitively matches the string "SameSite":

-1. Let `enforcement` be "Default".

-2. If cookie-av's attribute-value is a case-insensitive match for "None", set `enforcement` to "None".
+      1. If _attributeValue_ is a case-insensitive match for "None", set _cookie_'s same-site to "none".

-3. If cookie-av's attribute-value is a case-insensitive match for "Strict", set `enforcement` to "Strict".
+      1. If _attributeValue_ is a case-insensitive match for "Strict", set _cookie_'s same-site to "strict".

-4. If cookie-av's attribute-value is a case-insensitive match for "Lax", set `enforcement` to "Lax".
+      1. If _attributeValue_ is a case-insensitive match for "Lax", set _cookie_'s same-site to "lax".

-5. Append an attribute to the cookie-attribute-list with an attribute-name of "SameSite" and an attribute-value of `enforcement`.
+NOTE: Attributes with an unrecognized _attributeName_ are ignored.

+NOTE: This intentionally overrides earlier cookie attributes so that the last specified
+      cookie attribute "wins".

+1. Return _cookie_.

 #### "Strict" and "Lax" enforcement {#strict-lax}